mvrueden/dasa-server/README.md

 It accepts a filter object to filter which device should be claimed.
 Possible options are:

 **deviceId** Id of the device.
 By default a device with id 1 is registered

 **typ** The type of the device.
-See TODO MVR
+See [Type](blob/master/src/main/java/com/example/test/model/Type.java) for supported types.

 **energy** The current energy level of the device.
-For now it must match exactly.
-Meaning a requested value of 0.5 will only return those, but not anything whith an energy level higher than the threshold
+For now it must match exactly, meaning a requested value of 0.5 will only return those, but not anything with an energy level higher than the provided threshold.

 **status** The status of the device.
-See TODO MVR
+See [Status](blob/master/src/main/java/com/example/test/model/Status.java) for supported status.

 If you provide more than one value, all filter criteria must match.